RoninRa/SotDL-Homebrew/necronomicon/deep_ones.md

         <span class="before-colon">ILLUSTRATION: </span><span class="after-colon">BJØRN AKSEL HENSVOLD</span>
     </p>
     <p class="acknowledgements">
-        *Deep Ones*, *Pages of the Necronomicon* and associated artwork is ©2019 Kybernesis AS.<br />
+        *Deep Ones*, *Pages of the Necronomicon* and associated artwork is ©2019 Kybernesis AS.<br/>
-        All rights reserved.<br />
+        All rights reserved.<br/>
-        Schwalb Entertainment, Shadow of the Demon Lord, and their associated logos are trademarks of Schwalb Entertainment, LLC. © Schwalb Entertainment.<br/>
+        This product was created under license.
+Shadow of the Demon Lord is a trademark of Schwalb Entertainment, LLC.<br/>
-        This documents was created with The Homebrewery: https://homebrewery.naturalcrit.com.<br /><br />
+        This work contains material that is copyright Schwalb Entertainment, LLC.
+Such material is used with permission under the Community Content Agreement for the Disciples of the Demon Lord CC.<br/>
+        All other original material in this work is copyright ©2019 by Kybernesis AS and published under the Community Content Agreement for the Disciples of the Demon Lord CC.<br/><br/>
-        Kybernesis AS<br />
+        <strong>KYBERNESIS</strong><br />
         <img src='https://roninra.github.io/SotDL-Homebrew/assets/images/kybernesis_logo.png' class="credits-image" /><br />
         contact@kybernesis.com<br />
         www.kybernesis.com
     </p>
 </blockquote>

+<div class='pageNumber auto'></div>

 \page

-### Deep One Hybrids
+# Deep One Hybrids

 <div style="margin-top:10px"></div>

-##### Great Cthulhu
+## Great Cthulhu

 *"Ph'nglui mglw'nafh Cthulhu R'lyeh wgah'nagl fhtagn"*<br />
 In his house at R'lyeh, dead Cthulhu waits dreaming